 604.11 VOTING

 Except as otherwise provided in these Bylaws or the Parliamentary Authority, all motions, orders and other propositions coming before the House of Delegates shall be determined by a majority vote.
-A motion or order calling for the removal of a member of the Board of Review pursuant to Section 604.4.10 shall be determined by a two-thirds vote after at least thirty (30) days notice.
-See also Section 611.3 regarding amendment of these Bylaws.

 4.12 PROXY VOTE - Voting by proxy in any meeting of the House of Delegates shall not be permitted.